 Just like anything else in life, setting personal goals in running is key to success.
 If you don’t have a plan, you’re not likely to get the results you want.
 First, determine what you want to get out of becoming a runner.

 You can have one objective or many!
-Here are some common goals people have for developing a running plan:
+Here are some common goals people have for developing a training plan:

 Once you’ve determined what your goal(s) are, make a tangible plan.
 For example, if you want to lose 10 pounds, do a weekly weigh-in and record your progress.
 Compare your weigh-ins with your training log and compare your training with your weight loss.